X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA16puttingcdintoaction.md

 Again, if a collision between the rocket and the cannon is detected, the screen position of the collision is returned.
 If no collision was detected the code continues and the next iteration of the for loop these checks will be done for the next player.
 In case no collision was found between the rocket and any player, the for loop ends and the CheckPlayersCollision returns (-1,-1).

-## Checking for objects going off screen
+## Checking for objects going off-screen

 Finally, we need a new method to check whether the rocket is still inside the window.
 This shouldn’t be that difficult: